larrylee1994/larrylee1994/README.md

 ## I'm a Developer, and learner!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently in school for Computer Science 🤣
+- 🌱 Working on projects to expand my capabilities
 - 🥅 2021 Goals: Contribute more to Open Source projects

 ### Connect with me: